-The analyses and recommendations submitted in this report are based upon the data obtained from nine test pits excavated at the site.
+The analyses and recommendations submitted in this report are based upon the data obtained from 13 test pits excavated at the site.
 This report may not reflect the exact variations of the soil conditions across the site.
-Based on the noted topography within the site, cut and fill are anticipated.
 The pavement recommendations presented in the report should be reviewed and confirmed based on the proposed cut and fill and observation at the time of construction.

 If deviations from the noted subsurface conditions are encountered during construction, they should be brought to the attention of the geotechnical engineer.
 The information contained in this report and on the test pit logs is not intended to provide the contractor with all the information needed for proper selection of equipment, means and methods, or for cost and schedule estimation purposes.
 The use of information contained in the report for bidding purposes should be done at the contractor's option and risk.